This post may contain affiliate links. Please read my disclosure for more info.

 You can choose any store you’d like, but I think Amazon has the best baby registry.

-With Amazon, you get a massive selection of over 270,000 baby items, easy 90-day returns, and you can manage everything straight from your phone.
+With Amazon, you get a massive selection of baby items, easy 90-day returns, and you can manage everything straight from your phone.

 That being said, it’s probably a good idea to have at least a couple just in case you need them.

-Next, a bottle drying rack is a definite baby registry must-have for all those little pieces you’ll be washing constantly.
-These are my favorites:
+Next, a bottle drying rack is so nice to have for all those little pieces you’ll be constantly washing and rinsing.